DeCo-DETR: Decoupled Cognition DETR for efficient Open-Vocabulary Object Detection: Appendix

 \subsection{Social Impact}

 DeCo-DETR has broad application potential in autonomous driving, human-computer interaction, and intelligent security systems.
 By enhancing the model’s ability to recognize unseen categories, it can improve the adaptability and safety of intelligent systems in open-world environments.
-However, we also recognize that efficient object detection technology could be misused for privacy infringement or large-scale surveillance.
+However, we also recognize that efficient object detection technology could be misused for privacy infringement or large-scale surveillance~\citep{dong2023restricted}, while safety-critical domains such as medical imaging require careful consideration of adversarial risks and defenses~\citep{dong2024survey}.
 Therefore, we encourage the research community to adhere to ethical guidelines, ensure that applications align with social responsibility and legal standards, and promote the development of transparent, trustworthy, and controllable AI systems.